prefix-dev/pixi/docs/tutorials/rust.md

 The tutorial is written to be executed from top to bottom, missing steps might result in errors.

 The audience for this tutorial is developers who are familiar with Rust and `cargo` and how are interested to try pixi for their development workflow.
+The benefit would be within a rust workflow that you lock both rust and the C/System dependencies your project might be using.
+E.g tokio users will almost most definitely use `openssl`.

 !!! note ""
     If you're new to pixi, you can check out the [basic usage](../basic_usage.md) guide.